Rajeswari-G/Rajeswari-G/README.md

 - 👋 Hi, I’m @Rajeswari-G
-- 👀 I’m interested in learning new things.
+- 👀 I’m interested in coding .
 - 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 <!---
 Rajeswari-G/Rajeswari-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.